 Various projects are available (e.g. ligand-shell nanocrystals, colloids under confinement, host-guest crystal growth, and actively driven granular matter).
 Depending on the topic, you will learn basics of numerical modeling and simulation of particulate and molecular system, data analysis, phase diagram calculation, high-performance computing, and gain insight into aspects of data science and machine learning.
 Many projects involve experimental collaborators.

-For details about possible projects and more information please send an email to email@example.com or contact me in an informal manner.
+For information please send an email to email@example.com or contact me in an informal manner.